Mahe94/mahe94.github.io/_projects/3_project.md

 Subset sum is one of the most fundamental problems in theoretical computer science.

-Given numbers \(a_1,\ldots,a_n\) and a target \(t\), the goal is to decide whether some subset of the numbers adds up exactly to \(t\).
+Given numbers $a_1,\ldots,a_n$ and a target $t$, the goal is to decide whether some subset of the numbers adds up exactly to $t$.
 Despite its simple statement, subset sum sits at the intersection of algorithms, complexity theory, cryptography, and lattice problems.

 This project studies faster algorithms and structural variants of subset-sum-type problems.